cs3org/reva/changelog/unreleased/localfs-virtual-namespace.md

 The implementation handles parent paths (/home) by mapping them to the authenticated user's root, enabling spaces registry to stat shared namespace roots correctly.
+The localhome wrapper now passes VirtualHomeTemplate through to localfs.

 When VirtualHomeTemplate is empty (default), the original behavior is preserved, ensuring backward compatibility with EOS and existing deployments.